wendyverdonk93/docs/content/api/payment_methods/post_order_afterpay.md

 ----------------
 __order_id__ | integer / string

-The unique identifier from your system for the order.
-If the values are numbers only, the type is integer, otherwise it is string.
+Your unique identifier for the order.
+If the values are numbers only, the type is `integer`, otherwise it is `string`.
+Maximum number of characters: 35.

 ----------------
 __currency__ | string